Open-CMSIS-Pack/STM32H7xx_DFP/README.md

 This is the development repository for the **STMicroelectronics STM32H7 Series Device Family Pack (DFP)** - a CMSIS software pack that is designed to work with all compiler toolchains (Arm Compiler, GCC, IAR, LLVM).
 It is released as [CMSIS software pack](https://www.keil.arm.com/packs/stm32h7xx_dfp-keil) and therefore accessible by CMSIS-Pack enabled software development tools.

-This DFP uses the generator integration of the [CMSIS-Toolbox to Configure STM32 Devices with CubeMX](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/CubeMX.md) that is also supported in µVision 5.40 an higher.
+This DFP uses the generator integration of the [CMSIS-Toolbox to Configure STM32 Devices with CubeMX](https://open-cmsis-pack.github.io/cmsis-toolbox/CubeMX) that is also supported in µVision 5.40 and higher.

 ## Repository top-level structure